KelsACzr/KelsACzr/README.md

 Each project focuses on practical support tasks such as help desk operations, incident lifecycle management, SLA enforcement, **Active Directory** administration, network device configuration, and IT documentation.

-The aim is to demontrate how a support professioal delivers consistent and measurable support outcomes through industry-standard platforms administration tools and structured workflows.
+The aim is to demonstrate how a support professional delivers consistent and measurable support outcomes through industry-standard platforms, administration tools, and structured workflows.

 ---